-Company recorded additional goodwill of US\$33,204 thousand and US\$625 thousand, respectively.
-Impairment of goodwill is tested at the Company's reporting unit level by comparing the carrying amount, including goodwill, to the fair value.
-In performing the analysis, the Company uses the best information available, including reasonable and supportable assumptions and projections.
-Goodwill is tested for impairment annually on November 30.
-Total goodwill was US\$68,656 thousand and US\$58,964 thousand as of December 31, 2016 and 2017, respectively.
-The Company recognizes an impairment charge for the amount by which the carrying amount of the reporting unit exceeds its implied fair value.
-For the year ended December 31, 2017, the Company has elected to adopt ASU 2017-04 (as described in note 2 above).
+The Company elected to adopt ASU 2017-04 starting 2017 (as described in Note 2 above).
 Under the updated guidance, the Company applied a one-step quantitative test and recorded the amount of goodwill impairment as the excess of a reporting unit's carrying amount over its fair value.
 Fair value determinations are sensitive to changes in the underlying assumptions and factors including those relating to estimating future operating cash flows to be generated from the reporting unit which are dependent upon historical data and internal forecasts and projections developed by management.
 The Company's strategic plans, estimates of perpetual growth rate taking into account the annual goodwill impairment analysis of the current economic environment and the timing and degree of any economic recovery and market participant assumptions.
 Key assumptions within the five-year discounted cash flow analysis prepared for the annual goodwill impairment analysis included revenue growth rates, projected gross margins, perpetual growth rate and risk-adjusted discount rate that the Company determined to be appropriate.
 The inputs used are classified as Level 3 within the fair value hierarchy due to the significance of unobservable inputs using company-specific information.
-As a result of the goodwill impairment test conducted as of November 30, 2017, the Company determined that the carrying amounts for mobile communication unit exceed its fair value and recorded a goodwill impairment charge of US\$10,337 thousand in the fourth quarter of 2017.
-The company used an income approach (discounted cash flow model) to determine the fair value of the mobile communication unit.
-The impairment charge was mainly attributable to a new project cancellation by a customer and delayed commercialization of a new product.
+As a result of the goodwill impairment tests conducted as of November 30, 2017 and 2018, the Company determined that the carrying amounts for mobile communications unit and Bigtera unit exceeded the fair value and recorded goodwill impairment charges of US\$10,337 thousand and US\$625 thousand in the fourth quarter of 2017 and 2018, respectively.
+The company used an income approach (discounted cash flow model) to determine the fair value of the mobile communications unit and the Bigtera unit.
+Mobile communications unit impairment charge in 2017 was mainly attributable to a project cancellation by a customer and delayed commercialization of a new product.
+Bigtera unit impairment charge in 2018 was mainly due was to lower than projected revenue.

-Decen ıber 31
+December 31

-' 2016 2017
+2017 201 8

-' US\$ US \$
+US\$ USS \$

-' Foreign Net Foreign Net
+Foreign Net Foreign Net

 Accumulated Currency Carrying Accumulated Currency Carrying

 Cost Impairment Adjustment Amount Cost Impairment Adjustment Amount

-Goodwill 99,504 (30,808) (40) 68,656 100,129 (41,145) (20) 58,964
+Goodwill 100,129 (41,145) (20) 58,964 100,129 (41,770) (28) 58,331